fernando-mc/fernandomc.com/content/posts/serverless-domain-forwarding-aws.md

 The problem is that I'm too cheap and lazy to pay for and manage a small server running Apache or Nginx.
 This can be a perfectly good option, but the last thing I want is to waste time on server management/config just to forward a vanity domain.

-Instead of paying for a dedicated server for this task I opted to use AWS S3, and Route 53 to forward my domain for me.
+Instead of paying for a dedicated server for this task I opted to use AWS S3 and Route 53 to forward my domain for me.
 These cost me a fraction of the price of the smallest rentable EC2 instance.
 It also means that after I get it setup I never have to deal with the pains of configuration or server management.

-Here's how you can setup your own vanity or typo domain forwarding without paying for a webserver.
+Here's how you can setup your own vanity or typo domain forwarding without paying for a web server.
 <!--more-->

 **Outline:**